felipenoris/Mongoc.jl/docs/src/tutorial.md

 ## Querying Documents

-To query a single document, use `find_one`.
+To query a single document, use `Mongoc.find_one`.
 Pass a BSON argument as a query filter.

 ```julia
 julia> document = Mongoc.find_one(collection, Mongoc.BSON("""{ "hey" : "you" }"""))
 BSON("{ "_id" : { "$oid" : "5b9ef9cc11c3dd1da14675c3" }, "hey" : "you" }")
 ```

-To query multiple documents, use `find`.
+To query multiple documents, use `Mongoc.find`.
 Pass a BSON query argument as a query filter.
 It returns a iterator of BSON documents that can be read using a `for` loop.

 ```julia